michelleduong35/readAR/readAR/README.md

 * Swipe to favorite and mark books as not interested
 * Books need to be provided by API
-* Users should be able to remove books from their favorited section
+* Users should be able to remove books from their favorite section

 **Optional Nice-to-have Stories**

-* Detailed view of book
+* Detailed view of the book

 ### 2. Screen Archetypes